Battle of the Zero-Torque Putters: L.A.B. Golf DF 2.1 Putter Vs. PXG Allan Putter

 Having always been a golfer who has preferred a blade for most of my life on the course, putting the perfect stroke on it time after time was of paramount importance.
 I’ve always been good at gauging the distance on the shorter putts.
 This doesn’t mean I’ve always been great at getting the ball in the hole but often been good at getting the ball to the hole.

-Since I’ve put the Allan in my bag this has not been the case.
+Since I’ve put the Allan in my bag this hasn’t been the case.
 I’ve found as long as you get your line right the ball goes exactly where you need it to.
-Within six feet I feel that I can hardly miss and now from over 20 feet where all I’d be thinking about is pace, that is no longer in my mind.
+Within six feet from the hole I can hardly miss, and from over 20 feet, where all I’d be thinking about is pace, that’s no longer on my mind.

-I wouldn’t say I’ve holed more putts from this range but thanks to the positive role I now put on the ball more consistently I’ve been two-putting much more frequently.
+I wouldn’t say I’ve holed more putts from this range, but thanks to the positive roll, I putt more consistently and I’ve been two-putting much more frequently.
 Yes, I still three-putt!
-Unfortunately, that will never go no matter what putter I use.
+Unfortunately, that will never change whichever putter I use.

 Forgiveness and Stability – 10/10

-It won’t be long until you see every manufacturer in golf chance their hand at a zero-torque putter if they haven’t already.
+It won’t be long until you see every manufacturer in golf chance their hand at a zero-torque putter – if they haven’t already.
 Both the L.A.B.
 Golf range and the Allan excel in this department.
-I never knew how much of a difference a putter that is CG-balanced could make.
-I’ve used what I thought to be the most forgiving mallet putters on the market and seen them make a difference but nothing quite like what I’ve seen since gaming the Allan.
+I never knew how much of a difference a CG-balanced putter can make.
+Having gamed some of the most forgiving putters on the market, none have had as positive an influence on my putting as the Allan.

-It’s only until you go back to your old toe hang putter that you realize this is a game changer.
-I used to blame missed putts on my club after hitting it out of the toe and pulling the shot but now the only thing I can pin the blame on is myself.
-I mean this when I say this, if you get your line right you will very rarely miss the hole and it won’t be because of the club.
+I used to blame missed putts on my club after hitting it out of the toe and pulling the shot, but now the only thing I can pin the blame on is myself.
+If you get your line right you’re chances of finding the bottom of the cup will inevitably increase.

-The zero-torque design of the Allan keeps the face square to the path throughout the entire stroke.
-With the CG situated just below the shaft axis, there is no torque generated whatsoever and yes this still baffles me but it truly does work.
+The zero-torque design of the Allan keeps the face square to the path throughout the stroke.
+With the CG situated just below the shaft axis, providing you don’t rotate your hands during your putter stroke the club face won’t twist.

-Going back to my earlier point, wherever you hit it on the face you can hardly see a difference in performance and feel.
+As I’ve already mentioned, wherever you make contact on the putter face there’s hardly any difference in performance and feel.
 Gone are the days when I’d catch one wrong and see the ball trickle offline with no conviction.
-Now no matter what strike I hit with the Allan the result is the same putt after putt with all but guaranteed consistency on every off-centered hit.
+No matter how I strike the Allan, the result is the same putt after putt.
+There’s guaranteed consistency on every off-centered hit.

 Technology and Components – 9/10

-PXG have been well-known over the years to push the boundaries with any club they manufacture and the Allan is no different.
-Following on from the hollow body trend they all but created ten years ago this putter can offer performance in a way that other clubs cannot.
+PXG are well-known for pushing the boundaries with every club they manufacture, and the Allan is no exception.
+This putter can offer performance in a way that other clubs can’t.

-Thanks to the S COR polymer behind the face accounting for 37% of the volume of the putter it is not only lightweight but this has allowed PXG to reposition mass to the extreme perimeter of the putter to boost MOI as high as possible for this relative putter size.
+The Allan is lightweight hanks to the S COR polymer behind the face accounting for 37% of the volume of the putter.
+PXG have be able to reposition mass to the extreme perimeter of the putter to boost MOI as high as possible for the size of the putter.

 Unlike L.A.B.
-Golf, PXG have gone with a S-Hosel design that sits above the head.
-It has been designed to have 5° of measured loft but plays like a standard 3° loft with the integrated 2° forward press.
-You’ll notice this as soon as you pick the putter up that it puts your hands into a natural position relative to the face.
-The S-Hosel also helps to keep the sight line on the top of the putter visible which I’ve noticed helps a bunch when lining up at address.
+Golf, PXG have gone with an S-Hosel design that sits above the head.
+It has 5° of measured loft but plays like a standard 3° loft with the integrated 2° forward press.
+You’ll notice as soon as you pick the putter up, it puts your hands into a natural position relative to the face.
+The S-Hosel also helps to keep the sight line on the top of the putter visible, which I’ve noticed really helps when lining up at address.

-When getting fit for your Allan you can play around with the adjustable weights in the club to make it either heavier or lighter depending on your needs as a golfer.
+When getting fit for your Allan, you can play around with the adjustable weights in the club to make it heavier or lighter, depending on your needs.
 The PXG Allan certainly doesn’t have the presence on tour that L.A.B.
-Golf does and that may be down to a lack of customization options because as far as performance and technology go it’s up there for sure.
+Golf does, and that may be down to a lack of customization options because factoring in performance and technology there’s very little to split the two.

 About the author